 There is a material risk that the FDA or other federal or state law enforcement authorities could determine that the nature and scope of these activities constitute the promotion of our Isolator® system for a non-FDA-approved use in violation of the law.
-We also face the risk that the FDA or other regulatory authorities
+We also face the risk that the FDA or other regulatory authorities might pursue enforcement based on past activities that we have discontinued or changed, including sales activities, arrangements with institutions and doctors, educational and training programs and other activities.

 Government investigations concerning the promotion of off-label uses and related issues are typically expensive, disruptive and burdensome and generate negative publicity.
 If our promotional activities are found to be in violation of the law or if we agree to a settlement in connection with an enforcement action, we would likely face significant fines and penalties and would likely be required to change substantially our sales, promotion, grant and educational activities.
 For example, in November 2004, we received a letter from the FDA relating to certain cardiac-related information on our website in connection with our Isolator® clamps, which information we subsequently removed.
 There is also a possibility that we could be enjoined from making sales of our Isolator® system for any non-FDA-approved use, which effectively would bar all sales of our system until we receive FDA clearances or approval, if ever.
-In addition, as a result of enforcement actions against us or our senior officers, we could be excluded from participation in government healthcare programs such as Medicare and
+In addition, as a result of enforcement actions against us or our senior officers, we could be excluded from participation in government healthcare programs such as Medicare and Medicaid.